pamelon/Azure-ALK/Classes/Class-19.04/Class-19.04.md

 - Configure the trigger to watch the first container for new files.
 - Write the code to process the data in the file and save the result in the second container.

-Example C# code, performing our task is in [function-code.cs](function-code.cs) file.
+Example C# code, performing our task is in [function-code-2.cs](function-code-2.cs) file.

 - Deploy the Function App.
 4. Test the function by uploading a file to the first container and verifying that the result is saved in the second container.